-Compassionate Nursing Services’ senior helpers in St. Louis want to help your older loved ones enjoy the winter season while remaining safe.
+Compassionate Nursing Services wants to help your older loved ones enjoy the winter season while remaining safe.
 These tips can help:

 - Avoid falls.
 While ice poses a risk to everyone, seniors who slip and fall face greater complications from trauma such as broken bones.
 In fact, injuries from falls are a leading cause of death in seniors.
 To help older adults stay safe when venturing out in winter weather, make sure boots with good traction are worn, and that walkways are cleared and salted.
 Also be careful when returning inside, as snow and ice on the shoes will quickly melt and cause slippery conditions.